JuliaVTK/ReadVTK.jl/README.md

 With **ReadVTK.jl** you can read in data from VTK XML files in Julia.
 It aims to complement the excellent package [WriteVTK.jl](https://github.com/JuliaVTK/WriteVTK.jl).
-ReadVTK is part of the [Trixi Framework](https://JuliaVTK.github.io).
+ReadVTK is part of the [JuliaVTK Framework](https://github.com/JuliaVTK).

 *Note: ReadVTK was mainly motivated by wanting to write proper tests for [Trixi2Vtk.jl](https://github.com/trixi-framework/Trixi2Vtk.jl).